Global Road Safety Online Training – Pilot

 - Computer with broadband access (desktop or laptop vs. tablet or smartphone).
 A wired Ethernet connection to the internet is very strongly suggested.
 Wireless, or cellphone data, connections may experience connection problems.

-- Test your connect to Zoom, which is the platform that will be used for this course: https://zoom.us/test
+- Test your connection to Zoom, which is the platform that will be used for this course: https://zoom.us/test

 Questions?
 Contact Cara Hamann